 Plae shoes aren’t specifically designed for orthotics, but they are designed to help accommodate them!
-The shoes have a wider opening and toe box, removable insole, a handy loop on the back to help pull it over the brace’s heel, and interchangeable velcro tabs (from sizes small to extra large!).
+The shoes have a wider opening and toe box, removable insole, a handy loop on the back that helps pull it over the brace’s heel, and interchangeable velcro tabs (from sizes small to extra large!).
 Bonus, not only can you get a percentage off your order and free shipping as a customer with orthotics (check out this guide here), but they have a Growth Spurt Guarantee–you get 50% off the full retail price of the same shoe in the next size up!
-They’re available in certain stores (such as Nordstrom.
+They’re also available in certain stores (such as Nordstrom.
 I’ve also heard Nordstrom will also allow you to purchase two different shoe sizes if your child needs it, but always ask first).
 If ordering online, don’t forget to print out their size chart to determine shoe size and tab (velcro strap) size!

 You might recognize this name because your child’s orthotics may have been made by this company 😉 Luckily, they also sell shoes designed to accommodate!
 Surestep has a small, but classic, timeless collection.
 The sneakers have a wide, deep heel, toe box, and instep.
 They are lace-ups, so it’s up to you whether that’s an issue or not, but don’t forget you can always get no-tie laces to replace the standard ones (see further down in post for recommendations!).
 A bonus, the second shoe style is a sandal!
 It has the same design to accommodate an orthotic, but they also have a velcro strap along the back, making it even easier to get the brace in and out.
 Another plus is that Surestep shoes are actually the least expensive option and I feel like I have extra trust that the shoes will be easier to put on when the company actually manufactures orthotics.
 We’ll definitely be investing in a pair of sandals come summer.